jingluan-xw/Binomial-Mixture-Model-with-EM-Algorithm/README.md

 In the notebook `BMM_EM_Algorithm.ipynb`, I first generate random data according to two mixed binomial distribution.
 Then I use the EL Algorithm to fit a BMM for the data.
 This is a demonstration on how to implement the EL Algorithm to build up a BMM model.

+In the notebook `BMM_EM_Algorithm_fit_K_torch.ipynb`, I take use of torch, which is very good at matrix operations.
+The matrix operations naturally replace loops, meaning that a loop now can be executed in a parallel way.
+Thus torch speeds up the calculation significantly.
+Another advantage of torch is that it allows the usage of gpu, which further speeds up the calculation.

+The second notebook, `BMM_EM_Algorithm_fit_K_torch.ipynb`, also deals with the choice for K, the number of components in a BMM.
+Say, K=3, meaning that there are three different binomial distributions in the mixture model.
+The optimal `K` is chosen based on Akaike Information Criterion (AIC) and Bayesian Information Criterion (BIC).
+The AIC and BIC decreases as `K` increases, and they flatten (or stops decreasing dramatically) with increasing `K` at the some value.
+Then this value is chosen as the optimal `K`.

 # Author
 Jing Luan -- jingluan.xw at gmail dot com